The Secret to Leading a Work-From-Home Team

 So you wake up, go to work, say hello to your team, maybe have a brief huddle, then go to your office to begin the day.

 Oh, wait.
-That doesn’t happen anymore.
+That doesn’t happen so much anymore.

-If you are like many managers in the world right now, the commute to your office is a walk down a hallway, and your interactions with your team are by telephone, Zoom, or some other video technology.
+If you are like many managers in the world right now, the commute to your office is often a walk down a hallway, and your interactions with your team are by telephone, Zoom, or some other video technology.
 And if you are like most managers now leading a work-from-home team, you also have a strong sense that something is… well… missing.
 You’re connecting to your team, but not with your team as much as you’d like.

 It’s a very real problem, with a very real negative impact on employee engagement, retention and productivity.
 What should you do?